Sauna vs Hot Tub Benefits: What Is Their Impact on Your Health?

 4. Improved Circulation

-According to a group of researchers that studied the effects of heat therapy on blood vessels, the heat from saunas and hot tubs induces vasodilation - the widening of blood vessels - which enhances blood flow throughout the body.
+According to a group of researchers who studied the effects of heat therapy on blood vessels, the heat from saunas and hot tubs induces vasodilation (the widening of blood vessels), which enhances blood flow throughout the body.

 Improved circulation can boost overall health, influencing everything from cardiovascular health to skin condition.